andreweggleston/DeathByDagger/README.md

 3. Commit and push your changes. (`git commit` and then `git push origin branch_name`).
 4. Make a PR.
 Before making a PR, make your code matches Go style guidlines (just run `go fmt`), and squash your commits.

+## Why I made it this way / What I learned
+I wanted to learn Go in more than just a basic sense, and didn't have experience with databases at all.
+The amounts of players are nowhere near the amount that a PSQL database is needed at, but it seemed like a good idea to learn at least the syntax to interact with databases.
+As far as why I made it this way, the structure of the project itself follows that of a normal web project, as I outlined above.